 —200 yard cooldown

 We know what you’re thinking: No way, buddy.
 But hear us out.
-The Stairmaster—yes, the preferred cardio machine of your mother—will definitely improve your glute, quad, and hamstring strength, while pushing your cardiovascular endurance to new heights.
+The Stairmaster—yes, one of your mother’s preferred cardio workouts—will definitely improve your glute, quad, and hamstring strength, while pushing your cardiovascular endurance to new heights.
 (Though the Stairmaster isn’t technically The Best Cardio Machine in the Gym, it’s a wildly useful one and overlooked among men.)

 This is what trainers and coaches call “ladder” workouts because the reps climb up in duration and then climb back down the same sequence.
 For this banger, you’ll be alternating single steps and double steps starting at one minute and climb all the way up to three minutes—then back down.
 Repeat.
 Here’s your game plan.